 Learn more about how these factors impact employment and public employment services in our report.

-We recognize that each model is context specific.
+We recognise that each model is context specific.
 While many of these models have not been implemented long enough to assess their efficacy, these trends can inspire some choices for your own transformational journey.

 Download the report to explore the key questions that can help steer your transformation journey.